Skip to content

 The timeline.steps list is the execution order of the entire simulation.
 Each step is one of:

-• type: attribute — assign a property to people (e.g. ethnicity, comorbidities, work sector).
+• type: attribute assigns a property to people, such as ethnicity, comorbidities or work sector.

-• type: distributor — place people into venues (school, hospital, company, leisure).
+• type: distributor places people into venues: school, hospital, company, leisure.

 To skip a step, comment it out.
 To reorder, move the YAML block.
-Order matters — for example, in the default pipeline, schools/universities are assigned before workplaces, because workplace assignment skips anyone who already has a primary_activity.
-This is just how things are wired right now; with enough tinkering across the related YAMLs (eligibility filters, attribute dependencies, require_unassigned, etc.) the steps can in principle be reordered to suit a different scenario — but the order documented here is what currently ships.
+Order matters.
+In the default pipeline, schools and universities are assigned before workplaces, because workplace assignment skips anyone who already has a primary_activity.
+That is how things are wired right now.
+With enough tinkering across the related YAMLs (eligibility filters, attribute dependencies, require_unassigned and so on) the steps can in principle be reordered to suit a different scenario, but the order documented here is what ships.

 4.6 relationship_pipeline:, romantic_relationships:, and serialization: